mmonfils/neighborhood-lab-dsm/CONTRIBUTING.md

 Hey neighbor!
 Welcome to the workshop side of **Neighborhood Lab DSM**.

 The whole point of this project is to build simple, down-to-earth tools that help our central Iowa blocks become more self-reliant, connected, and protective of each other's privacy.
+Following the framework pioneered by Dr. Ralph Bunche, we believe real progress happens when tools are accessible to everyday people rather than hidden behind elite specialties.
 We keep everything open-source and free, and we are incredibly glad you are looking to help us sweep the porch or sharpen the tools.

 You don't need to be a software developer or a tech wizard to pitch in here.
 Whether you found a typo, have a better way to layout a spreadsheet, or want to add open community spaces to our lists, your help is always welcome.